 Marketing and Promotions for Artists on Social Media and More

-Promoting your own artwork can be frustrating, overwhelming, and tedious.
+Promoting and marketing your own artwork online can be frustrating.
 Where are you supposed to start?
 Should you pay for ads?
 What is the best way to get your art in front of people?
-I can’t tell you exactly what you are supposed to do in order to successfully promote your art, but I am more than happy to share what I personally do.
+I can’t tell you exactly what you are supposed to do in order to successfully promote your art online, but I am more than happy to share what I personally do to promote my artwork.

-I didn’t have a good plan when I started promoting my art.
-Almost exactly a year ago, I had no social following.
+I didn’t have a good plan when I started promoting my art online or even in person.
+In early 2017, I had no social following.
 My Instagram account only had 300 followers, and my Facebook page had maybe 130 likes.
-I also had no clear branding or idea what I was doing.
-I was desperate to ‘make it’ as an artist, but was kind of winging it.
+I also had no clear branding, art style, or idea of what I was doing.
+I was desperate to make it as an artist but was winging it.

-Today, my Instagram account is just over 60k and it continues to grow.
-I’ve learned a lot of the last year, but when promoting your art, persistence, patience, and willingness to evolve is crucial.
+Today, my Instagram account is just over 60k and I can actually pay my bills with my art income.
+I’ve learned a lot in the last year while promoting my art on the internet, and having persistence, patience, and willingness to evolve was crucial.

 Like a lot of my blog posts, this will likely include way more information than is convenient to read in a short period of time–sorry not sorry.
-Instead of delivering vague and easily digestible posts, I like to include as much info as I can..
-So, here is my long winded approach to promoting and marketing yourself and your art.
+Instead of delivering vague and easily digestible posts, I like to include as much info as I can.
+So, here is my long-winded approach to promoting and marketing yourself and your art online:

 - Establish your goals.